-HCWH Europe is organising an event to enhance the health sector engagement in the process defining the Strategic Approach to International Chemicals Management (SAICM) beyond 2020.
+HCWH Europe organised an event to enhance the health sector engagement in the process defining the Strategic Approach to International Chemicals Management (SAICM) beyond 2020.

 The healthcare sector uses many potentially harmful chemicals, often for very specific purposes such as chemotherapy treatment, specialist medical devices, or sterilisation, but harmful chemicals can be found throughout a wide range of healthcare products.
 These products and the harmful chemicals they contain can pollute the environment and contribute to hazardous chemical exposures, particularly for healthcare employees and vulnerable groups such as children, pregnant women, and chronically ill patients.